HollerLondon/sfFacebookAppPlugin/README.md

 ## Existing project

+ 1. Install the extra plugins and vendors mentioned above

- 1. Enable plugin in ProjectConfiguration
+ 2. Enable plugin in ProjectConfiguration

- 2. And enable the module in the app's `settings.yml`
+ 3. And enable the module in the app's `settings.yml`

         enabled_modules:        [ sfFacebookAppTab ]

- 3. Include the signed request filter in the app's `filters.yml`
+ 4. Include the signed request filter in the app's `filters.yml`

         # insert your own filters here
         sfFacebookApp:
           class: sfFacebookSignedRequestFilter

- 4. And configure `config/autoload.yml` to include the Facebook SDK:
+ 5. And configure `config/autoload.yml` to include the Facebook SDK:

         autoload:
           fb_sdk:
             name:       facebook
             path:       %SF_LIB_DIR%/vendor/facebook/src

- 5. Follow above from step 3.
+ 6. Follow above from step 3.